outdreamer/build-a-cure-1/docs/tasks/analysis_type_definitions.md

 ## Info Analysis

   - definition:
+    - information analysis involves:
-    - information analysis involves standardizing information formats, like standardizing to the object/attribute/function model (including related objects like state & type) so that information structures are clear & can be mapped to information problem types
+      - standardizing information formats, like standardizing to the object/attribute/function model (including related objects like state & type) so that information structures are clear & can be mapped to information problem types
+      - information formatting (mapping the problem as a structure composed of information problem types, like an information mismatch/inequality/minimum/overflow/gap)
+      - automatically finding definitions, examples, minimum information to solve, problem-solution matching, insight paths like question-identification functions, finding math structures to re-use math patterns to solve other problems, etc

     - organization analysis
 	    - what would the optimal path be, given a certain intent, object identity, & host system?
 	    - what is the function linking these variables that is most efficient/involves fewest variables/involves known constants?